Collateral Onboarding Governance Process

 - 4.Answer questions posed by the MakerDAO community.
 While not a requirement, your responses can help generate support or excitement for your proposed collateral type.
 You might also choose to organize a collateral onboarding call to further pitch the proposal and spur more community discussion.

 4. After the two-week discussion period, the proposal is eligible for a Community Greenlight Poll (defined in MIP9).

-Community Greenlight Polls occur at a fixed time during each governance cycle, starting on the third Monday of the month and running for a period of two full weeks.
+- The Community Greenlight Polls occur at fixed times each governance cycle, starting on the 1st and 3rd Mondays of the month and running for a period of 2 full weeks.

-8. During the polling period, the collateral onboarding domain team work continues.
+8. During the polling period, the collateral onboarding Domain Team work may continue at the discretion of the Domain Teams.
 For example, oracle solutions and smart contracts might be tested or completed.

 9. If the Governance poll passes, an Executive Vote is scheduled to be held within 30 days, absent external factors.
-The time frame provides domain teams the flexibility to complete their work and testing to securely onboard the collateral type(s).
-If the Governance Poll doesn’t pass… a governance poll may be resubmitted in the future.
+The time frame provides Domain Teams the flexibility to complete their work and testing to securely onboard the collateral type(s).
+If the Governance Poll doesn’t pass, the collateral may be resubmitted for a future poll.
 In general, governance polls for collateral onboarding may be resubmitted up to two more times before not being eligible for resubmission.
 However, it is recommended that the community first investigates why the governance poll failed the first time around before proceeding with the resubmission.
-10. The Executive Vote text is written by Governance Facilitator, and the Executive Spell is prepared by the Smart Contracts Domain team.
+10. The Executive Vote text is written by Governance Facilitator, and the Executive Spell is prepared by the Smart Contracts Domain Team.